 After doing a ton of research and comparing different options, we decided that cellular internet was right for us because we felt that satellite internet just wouldn’t be worth the cost for us.
 Plus, we just don’t really watch a lot of TV.
 In fact, we haven’t had cable TV in over 6 years (and have never had satellite / dish TV).
 Over the years we usually just watch TV through the internet anyway – such as Netflix, Hulu, Amazon, and YouTube.

 So for us, we felt like cellular internet was the way to go!
 We found a number of packages and devices that were affordable and would give us the flexibility that we needed.

 Wifi With Cellular Hot Spot Devices

 In order to have cellular internet, you will need to have some type of cellular hot spot device.
 As I mentioned before, you can actually use your cell phone for this or even a tablet (if you have cell service on it).
 However, this is not ideal for long periods of use because your phone could get hot.
 So if you really plan to use the internet a lot, I recommend investing in a proper hot spot device.

 What is a Hot Spot Device & Can I use a Wifi Hot Spot in an RV?

-Basically, a hot spot device is a type of mobile router where you can put in a SIM card but it’s used just purely for data.
+Basically, a hot spot device is a type of mobile router where you can put in a SIM card but it’s used just purely for data (not for making phone calls).
 And yes, these devices are perfect for RV travel!